MortenChristiansen/TypeBridge/README.md

 Mapping of non-generic collections is not supported since there is no way to know that the actual types of the objects are.

+Mapping of multidimensional arrays are consided too niche a use case and is therefore not supported.